named-data/ndn-cxx/docs/code-style.rst

 3.31.
 The recommended way to throw an exception derived from ``std::exception`` is to use the ``BOOST_THROW_EXCEPTION``
 `macro <http://www.boost.org/doc/libs/1_42_0/libs/exception/doc/BOOST_THROW_EXCEPTION.html>`__.
-Exceptions thrown using this macro will be bundled with additional diagnostic information, including filename, line number, and function name from where the exception was thrown.
+Exceptions thrown using this macro will be augmented with additional diagnostic information, including file name, line number, and function name from where the exception was thrown.